Phonostalgia

 6524-A, -B, -C Don't Cry, Little Girl, Don't Cry

-(Maceo Pinkard)
+(Accepted) (Maceo Pinkard)

-Edison DD 50524-L (released July 1919)
+Edison DD 50524-L (released "Blues Spec.")

 Edison BA 3702 (released April 1919)

-Take C was dubbed to Blue Amberol on January 10, 1919 [14297-1].
-From the Diamond Disc sleeve:
+Take C dubbed to Blue Amberol January 10, 1919 [14297-1].
+Diamond Disc sleeve:

 IRVING KAUFMAN possesses a beautiful, rich tenor voice which has received much careful training.
 His is a clever singer and his RE-CREATIONS are always thoroughly enjoyed by Edison owners.
 He is thoroughly at home with this interesting little song ballad.
 This is the style with which he has made his greatest success.
 This particular piece has made a big hit.
 It is patterned after "I'm Sorry I Made You Cry" and seems destined to become almost equally popular. –Ray Cummings